USAJOBS/ATP-Support/events/index.md

 ### Where do events display?

-Approved events display on the USAJOBS’ events page and will display until the event is over.
+Approved events display on the [USAJOBS’ events page](https://www.usajobs.gov/Notification/Events){:target="_blank"} and will display until the event is over.